Synchronization Primitives

 | Recursive mutex | Re-entrant critical sections; same thread locks multiple times | No | Yes |

-| Semaphore | Counting available resources; producer/consumer slot tracking | Yes (ove_sem_give) |
+| Semaphore | Counting available resources; producer/consumer slot tracking | No (use a binary event for ISR signalling) | N/A |

 | Binary event | Simple one-shot wakeup; hardware interrupt notifies a task | Yes (ove_event_signal_from_isr) |